| Read Time: 7 minutes | Immigration Law

 An experienced immigration lawyer can help you understand how marriage impacts your immigration status and whether you qualify for relief.

 At EMP Law, we help individuals across North Carolina, including those facing tough odds in immigration court and those with criminal histories.
 Our team has a strong record of defending people against powerful government agencies and fighting for individuals and families.
-Whether you face deportation or just want to understand your options, we are here to guide you.
+Whether you face deportation or just want to understand your options, our immigration lawyers are here to guide you.

 Why Can Noncitizens Be Deported?